vapor/docs/docs/deploy/fly.md

 ```bash
 fly pg attach name-of-your-postgres-app
 ```
+If you don't know the name of your Postgres app, you can find it with `fly pg list`.

 This command will create a database and user destined to your app, and then expose it to your app through the `DATABASE_URL` environment variable.